MicrosoftDocs/win32/desktop-src/LearnWin32/dpi-and-device-independent-pixels.md

 ## Converting physical pixels to DIPs

 The base value of DPI is defined as `USER_DEFAULT_SCREEN_DPI` which is set to 96.
-To determine the scaling factor for a monitor, take the DPI value and divide by `USER_DEFAULT_SCREEN_DPI`.
+To determine the scaling factor, take the DPI value and divide by `USER_DEFAULT_SCREEN_DPI`.

 The conversion from physical pixels to DIPs uses the following formula.